 tie a string onto this D-ring and tie the other end to your bike handlebars.
 It's that

 simple.
 Yes, I whinned for six paragraphs before I finaly told you this, but it's my

 blog so I can say whatever I want (within reason)...
 Anyway, here are some

-To view the images, you must have a browser or image viewer that supports JPEG XR.
+To view the images, you must have a modern browser that supports webp.